How to Sell a Haunted House Like Any Other Home on the Market

 Oklahoma

-Oklahoma Statute 59-858-513 protects agents and sellers from legal liability caused by not disclosing that a property was psychologically impacted (was the site of a suicide, homicide, or other felony).
-However, a buyer can request for such information in writing, and the seller’s agent can provide it with the seller’s consent.
+According to 59 OK Stat § 858-513, agents and sellers are protected from legal liability for not disclosing that a property is psychologically impacted, such as being the site of a suicide, homicide, or other felony.
+However, a buyer can request such information in writing, and the seller’s agent can provide it with the seller’s consent.
 The seller can choose whether or not to respond to the request.

 Oregon